Inspector Gadget: Video games

 The first game developed based on the series was Inspector Gadget and the Circus of Fear developed by Beam Software and scheduled for release by Melbourne House in the UK in 1987 for the Commodore 64 and ZX Spectrum.
 It resembled the arcade title Metro-Cross and was a left-to-right scrolling racing/jumping game with a quasi-isometric forced 3d perspective.
 Although the game was completed, and preview copies were reviewed (unfavourably) in the computing press, it was scrapped on the verge of release.
 The game featured a cameo by the titular character from the Horace series of games.
 An adventure game based on the series, Inspector Gadget: Mission 1 – Global Terror! was eventually released on the PC in 1990 by a company called Azeroth.

 An LCD Electronic Inspector Gadget developed by Bandai was released in 1984.

-An NES game was planned for release by Hudson Soft, but was quietly cancelled.
+An NES game was planned for release by Hudson Soft, but was quietly canceled.
 Instead, Hudson released an SNES game in 1993 simply called Inspector Gadget.
 The game features a rare glimpse of Dr. Claw's face.

 In March 2000, it was announced that Ubi Soft had teamed with Light & Shadow Production to release an Inspector Gadget game for the PlayStation.
 That game was revealed as Inspector Gadget: Gadget's Crazy Maze, with a Game Boy Color title Inspector Gadget: Operation Madkactus, following as well.

 After this partnership, Light and Shadow Production released three Inspector Gadget titles on their own - Inspector Gadget: Advance Mission for Game Boy Advance (Published by DreamCatcher Interactive in the United States) and two European-exclusive titles - Inspector Gadget: Mad Robots Invasion for the PlayStation 2 and Inspector Gadget Racing for the Game Boy Advance.

 After Light & Shadow Production was purchased by Hip Games, the latter company released Gadget & Gadgetinis for the PlayStation 2 and PC in Europe.

 An iOS game based on the series was first released by Namco in 2009.
 The Namco Inspector Gadget game was removed from the App Store in 2011.
 Another game titled Inspector Gadget's MAD Dash was released for iOS devices, iPhone and iPod Touch, by XMG Studio in 2010.
 It features Shuki Levy's original theme music and also includes original voices from the show.
 In the same game, Doctor Claw reveals his face and is once again given the first name George.

 On April 27, 2023, publisher Microids announced a party game, Inspector Gadget – Mad Time Party, which was released on September 14, 2023 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Windows.
 In this game, MAD has taken over Metro City, to which Professor Von Slickstein creates a time machine to prevent this from happening, however Gadget accidentally destroyed it and inadvertently summoned his ancestors from different eras in time.
 In order to fix this, Inspector Gadget and his ancestors compete in challenges to collect parts to repair the time machine, capture disguised MAD agents, and save Metro City from the rule of Dr. Claw.